For more information about Parkinson's disease research, visit the NINDS PD research page:

 Statement on the Termination of NET-PD LS-1 Study

 On September 11, 2013, the NINDS stopped the NET-PD LS-1 study of creatine for treatment of early stage Parkinson's disease, acting on the recommendation of the study's Data Safety Monitoring Board (DSMB).
 During the most recent DSMB review, the results of an interim analysis showed that it was futile to complete the study because longer patient follow-up was not likely to demonstrate a statistically significant difference between creatine and placebo.
-To date, the investigators have not found any safety concerns related to creatine at dosages of 5 grams twice daily for up to 5 years of treatment.
-Site investigators and coordinators have informed participants of the study's closure and have encouraged each participant to schedule a final study visit.
+The investigators did not find any safety concerns related to creatine at dosages of 5 grams twice daily for up to 5 years of treatment.